Articles

 Executive summary:

-These inefficient meetings translate into visible costs (lost time, lower productivity, budgets), as well as hidden costs: frustration, disengagement and inertia in decision-making.
+These meetings translate into visible costs (lost time, lower productivity, budgets), as well as hidden costs: frustration, disengagement, and inertia in decision-making.
 On average, an employee attends 8 meetings a week, and this figure doubles for senior executives.
 Against this backdrop, 80% of workers believe they would be more productive with fewer meetings.

 By deploying the full power of your collaborative workspace, your meetings become performance vectors, not obstacles.
 Participants are well-informed and actively involved, and the move to action comes naturally.